QdPieDrury/Ultimate-browser-hacks/README.md

 # Ultimate-browser-hacks
-all the browser hack i can find
+all the browser hacks i can find